Jorge Farjat: Third period (1993-1998)

-It represents a substantial core, since it is the grounds for a new aesthetic outline, expressed in other ways of montage which forced the author to develop more widely the principles shown in Audiovisualogía (Audiovisualogy).
+It represents a substantial core, since it is the grounds for a new aesthetic outline, expressed in other ways of montage which forced the author to develop more widely the principles shown in "Audiovisualogía" (Audiovisualogy).
 These six years conformed to that aesthetic development and a new set of audiovisual works, gathered in "La Exhalación de la Tierra" (The Exhalation of the Earth), which comprises a total of fourteen works.
 Some of them became the constant metaphorical expression about Carpenter's thoughts.
-Thus, "Preludio" (Prelude) reviews the awareness degrees topic, while "El Encuentro de la Luz" (The Encounter with light) is related to "Sobre la Creación y Materialización de las Formas" (On the Creation and Materialisation of Forms), addressed by this author in one of the corresponding chapters in the book "El drama del amor y la muerte, un estudio de la evolución y transfiguración humanas" (The drama of love and death.
-A Study of Human Evolution and Transfiguration) (London 1912).
+Thus, "Preludio" (Prelude) reviews the awareness degrees topic, while "El Encuentro de la Luz" (The Encounter with light) is related to "Sobre la Creación y Materialización de las Formas" (On the Creation and Materialization of Forms), addressed by this author in one of the corresponding chapters in the book "El drama del amor y la muerte, un estudio de la evolución y transfiguración humanas" (The drama of love and death.
+A Study of Human Evolution and Transfiguration), London 1912.
 During this period, the documentary, photographic and testimonial stage is carried out, as well as the montage script about the music of the selected works.
-From the aesthetics point of view, the works which compose "La Exhalación de la Tierra" (The Exhalation of the Earth) are fully developed only on the music and image style, as in the first works, though with a strong documentary reference.
+From the aesthetics point of view, the works which compose "La Exhalación de la Tierra" (The Exhalation of the Earth), are fully developed only on the music and image style, as in the first works, though with a strong documentary reference.
 Besides, in 1998, already at the end of this cycle, he produces "La Creación.
 Historia de Svea" (The Creation.
 History of Svea).
 In this work, the new acquired linguistic styles which are applied in this period are perceived.
 "La Creación" (The Creation) gathers fourteen of those intrinsic and extrinsic narrative formats of montage, now progressively articulated according to the extrinsic fading connection which shapes all the work.

 Fourth period (1999-2007)

-Through the illustrated literary essay Migraciones y Supervivencia (Migrations and survival.
-Main excerpts) publication, the author completely brings together the series of philosophical principles that inspire the basic substance of a great part of his audiovisual work.
+Through the illustrated literary essay "Migraciones y Supervivencia" (Migrations and survival.
+Main excerpts publication), the author completely brings together the series of philosophical principles that inspire the basic substance of a great part of his audiovisual work.
 He continues dedicating this period to the montage of works collected under the title "La Exhalación de la Tierra" (The Exhalation of the Earth).